 Reaction & Thoughts:

-Released at the height of the Vietnam conflict, many people clearly identified with the film’s depiction of a nation trying to face the fears and disillusions that arise during a time of war.
+Released at the height of the Vietnam conflict, many people clearly identified with the film’s depiction of a nation trying to face the fears that arise during a time of war.
 This is a heartwarming film that captures the 1940s’ atmosphere quite nicely, and transcends its setting by presenting many important social problems in such an interesting way that the story could take place in any region and time period.

 As he did with To Kill a Mockingbird (1962), director Mulligan infuses Summer of ’42 with a combination of nostalgia, poignancy, and realism that is sustained from the opening credits all the way to the film’s bittersweet ending.
 This is not your typical boy-meets-girl type of melodrama, but rather an evocative examination of the pains and frustrations that come with adolescence, and the isolation and insecurities that are ignited at the home-front during times of war.